 [Include for all studies:]

-Once information is shared outside the University of Chicago, please note that your identifiable health information may be shared with someone else.
-The same laws that the University of Chicago must obey may not protect your health information.
+Once information is shared outside the University of Chicago and Advent Health, please note that your identifiable health information may be shared with someone else.
+The same laws that the University of Chicago and Advent Health must obey may not protect your health information.

 [Include the following paragraph for most studies.
 NOTE: As per the HIPAA regulations, the consent form must state whether subjects have access to their medical records.
 Access to research records is not the subject of this paragraph]